 Learning foreign language is not the trait of the would-be polyglots anymore.
 It has become a professional necessity in several sectors.
 It has also become necessary for many career options.
 From business travel and striking deals all over the globe to pursuing careers as interpreter, translator and content creator to learning to speak a new language while you are travelling in a new country, the reasons are too many for learning a new language.
-Since the globalisation brought the globe closer and cultural exchanges are more frequent than ever before, the demands for learning new languages whether for professional or personal reasons are increasing.
+Since the globalization brought the globe closer and cultural exchanges are more frequent than ever before, the demands for learning new languages whether for professional or personal reasons are increasing.

 But learning a foreign language following the traditional method is no longer easy and the process is quite time consuming.
-Just think about the years you needed to put for learning your second language in school and you realise the challenge of shortening the entire process just within a few months.
+Just think about the years you needed to put for learning your second language in school and you realize the challenge of shortening the entire process just within a few months.
 Yes, this challenge of learning real quick made the digital language learning apps so popular.
 There are a multitude of great apps that make you learn a new language in an engaging and fun-filled way while you can quickly don the basic skills to prepare for a trip.

-This is the elementary feature that allows you to authorise the users of your app.
+This is the elementary feature that allows you to authorize the users of your app.
 Make the registration process simpler and ask users questions that are crucial for evaluating the learning needs of the users.
 Some of the common questions that you can ask users include user name, email, age, gender, the purpose or language learning objective.
 To help first time users login quickly you can allow them to use the social login feature and make it optional for them to answer the questions later on.

 Now you need to ask users to provide some information to complete their profile as a learner.
 These are the information that helps the apps to understand the comprehension level and learning preferences of the user so that the app can cater to the learner accordingly.